HTC vs. Spectrum

 Internet types

-HTC offers fiber and cable internet, while Spectrum offers cable internet.
+HTC and Spectrum offer fiber and cable internet.
 Technically, the two types don’t have a maximum speed—think of them as highways with speed limits enforced by providers.
 However, here are the maximum download and upload speeds currently offered to residential customers:

 Internet type | Connection | Availability (for % of total US pop.)* | Max download speed | Max upload speed |